-Text and pictures messaging (SMS and MMS) works similar to how it does on the smartphone you already have.
+Text and picture messaging (SMS and MMS) work similar to how they do on the smartphone you already have.
 Burner is available for both iOS and Android.

 1. Sending a text

-Once you've installed the app, to make a call simply tap the message icon at the bottom of the screen (second one from the left).
+Once you've installed the app, to send a text simply tap the message icon at the bottom of the screen (second one from the left).

-If you've got more than one Burner line, the app may prompt you to choose a line to send your text from.
+If you've got more than one Burner line, the app may prompt you to choose which line to send your text from.

 Then you'll be presented with the New Message screen.